 Almost immediately after checking in, we left to grab some food.
 French cuisine – bread, butter, and Prosecco was pretty much my diet for three days because they were best tasting bread, butter, and Prosecco EVER!

-That afternoon we strolled down to Louvre with our pre-paid, late night tickets (we’re smart!) and were totally knocked off our feet with how stunning the outside of the Louvre was.
+That afternoon we strolled down to Louvre with our pre-paid, late-night tickets (we’re smart!) and were totally knocked off our feet by how stunning the outside of the Louvre was.

 Still hot and starting to feel it by this point we did as all the other people were doing and bathed our feet in the Louvre fountains – which to me was a real highlight of the trip.

 We skipped into the Louvre as there was no queue and went exploring, getting lost so many times in the process.
 We found the Venus de Milo and invented a back story for her as no one knows who she was sculpted by.

 Got trampled in the room with the Mona Lisa and basically stood there long enough to dismiss it as an over-hyped painting – sorry!

-There was beautiful portraits, landscapes, and sculptures, some of Freyja – who’s an artist – favorite painters, sketchers, and sculptors.
+There were beautiful portraits, landscapes, and sculptures, some of Freyja – who’s an artist – favorite painters, sketchers, and sculptors.

 The next day we started using our Big Bus Tours.
-Now, as a London commuter, I generally see these buses and tut ‘tourist’ but they are actually really good – I’m feeling I might even play tourist for the day soon and book the London version.
+Now, as a London commuter, I generally see these buses and tut ‘tourist’.
+But they are actually really good.

-Not only was the tour good for taking us to the really big locations and filling us in with little details about each, it was also a great way to travel to and fro each one without having to pay extra.
-You just jump on and get off whereever you want etc.
+Not only was the tour good for taking us to the really big locations and filling us in with little details about each, but it was also a great way to travel to and fro each one without having to pay extra.
+You just jump on and get off wherever you want etc.

 The plan was to go to the Notre Dame and Shakespeare & Co Bookshop.
 Notre Dame is very beautiful on the outside but the queue was so long!
 I think I could have queued for every Thorpe Park ride on a Saturday and made it round quicker than get inside the bleak cathedral.
 So we skipped that.